Doing it yourself

 HT Ben Leighton.

 At its core, jugaad is a form of “frugal innovation” that uses improvisation, creativity, and collaboration to achieve objectives in an efficient and cost-effective manner.
-It is a mindset that is characterized by a “make-do” attitude and a willingness to work with whatever is available.
-Jugaad also emphasizes the importance of iteration and experimentation, which allows for learning, adaptation, and continuous improvement. … Jugaad innovation excels in high-entropy conditions, where traditional methods are not robust enough.
+It is a mindset characterised by a “make-do” attitude and a willingness to work with whatever is available.
+Jugaad also emphasises the importance of iteration and experimentation, which allows for learning, adaptation, and continuous improvement. … Jugaad innovation excels in high-entropy conditions, where traditional methods are not robust enough.
 This is one of the reasons it’s becoming the go-to approach for developing AGI.
 The problem of AGI, which is still in its early stages of development, is an ideal candidate for such an approach.
 The ideology of effective jugaad has several key features that distinguish it from traditional approaches to problem-solving.
-Effective jugaad prioritizes the pursuit of “good enough” solutions over perfection, allowing for rapid implementation and a focus on outcomes.
-It also embraces collaboration and collective action, recognizing that the best solutions often emerge from the collective intelligence of a diverse group of individuals.
+Effective jugaad prioritises the pursuit of “good enough” solutions over perfection, allowing for rapid implementation and a focus on outcomes.
+It also embraces collaboration and collective action, recognising that the best solutions often emerge from the collective intelligence of a diverse group of individuals.

 4 Makers